iamsiva11/iamsiva11.github.io/_posts/2017-11-25-graph-embeddings-2017-part2.md

 # A brief summary of pioneering graph embedding techniques

 Having seen the taxonomy of approaches in the Graph embeddings technique; lets have a _quick overview of what the important pioneering techniques_ in graph embedding do.
-And provide a context of the research developemnt and progress of in the Graph embeddings space:
+And provide a context of the research development and progress of in the Graph embeddings space:

 * **Laplacian Eigenmaps, Locally Linear Embedding** [Early 2000s] : Graph -> adjacency matrix -> latent representation (Belongs to Factorisation based methods)